Where women glow and men plunder?

 - Line-of-Sight Name: The band managed to book their first gig without even having a name yet.
 When they were pressed for one, they took inspiration from a sign out the front of the pub - which was being renovated at the time.

-- Protest Song: "It's A Mistake", and "Down Under" (see under Misaimed Fandom).
+- Protest Song: "It's a Mistake", and "Down Under"

 - Revolving Door Band: Between 1979 and 2012 (including ten years of being entirely broken up), the band had a total of 22 different members.
 Only Hay and Ham (until Ham's death in 2012) featured in all of them.

-- Stock Rhymes: averted by "Down Under".
+- Stock Rhymes: Averted by "Down Under".
 No one else has ever rhymed "chunder" with either plunder or thunder.
 (Note for non-Aussies: to chunder means to vomit.)